SwedbankPay/developer.swedbankpay.com/_includes/payment-order-other-features.md

 *   If the configuration is activated and you do not send in a `logoUrl`, then no logo and no text is shown.

-*   If the configuration is deactivated, and you send in a `logoUrl`, this is not handled.
+*   If the configuration is deactivated, sending in a `logoUrl` has no effect.

 {:.code-header}
 **Request**